passcod/figleaf/README.md

 3. Providing a function that takes the source information and returns a `Language::` enum variant or `None`.
 Falls back to 1 (or 2 if enabled).

+## Sources

+Most of the sections below deal with the various kinds of configuration sources that Figleaf supports, either out of the box or as features.
+Sources are where configuration lives and is pulled from into your program.

+### Features

+Each source has its corresponding feature namespaced under `source:`.
+To see the full list of source features, check out [the appendix].

+### Filtering

+By default, if a source is compiled in (if its feature is enabled), it is used.
+Source filtering takes a [Pattern] and matches on source names: positive matches are allowed.
+For security-sensitive applications, source safelisting may be important, though disabling sources at compilation time is likely better.

+Source filtering can also be used in recursive reconfiguration scenarios, with a configuration option enabling more configuration sources.

+TODO: example

+### Dynamic

+Enabling a source via its feature increases compilation time and bloats the compiled size of the program.
+While it would be great to always support all kinds of sources so end-users have the greatest flexibility, this is often impractical.
+Figleaf attempts to mitigate this via shared libraries.

+Support is enabled by default and toggled with the `source:dynamic` feature.
+This means that if [the `libfigleaf.so` or `ligfigleaf.dll` library][libfig] is available at a standard system location, Figleaf will load it and enable every source available via that library, unless source filtering has been enabled.

+The [`default:minimal` feature profile] heavily relies on dynamic source
+support: along with other optimisations, it enables _only_ environment as a built-in source, and delegates all other sources to the shared library.

+Not all sources are available dynamically, and not all of these are compiled in [the pre-built Figleaf library distribution][libfig].

+You can configure the library path and name, and you can compile your own Figleaf shared library with different features enabled.

+TODO: example

+TODO: [libfig] link